- Download our Moving to New Zealand Guide (PDF)

 The New Zealand government set up PHARMAC (Pharmaceutical Management Agency of New Zealand) in 1993.
 This agency aims to make subsidised medications available and negotiates low drug prices.
 Currently, about 2,000 drugs sold in the country are either partially or fully subsidised by PHARMAC.
 A lot of medication can be purchased over the counter, but a prescription from a GP may be necessary to obtain more expensive or specialised medications.

-Pharmacies in New Zealand are plentiful in urban areas, and expats will find large pharmacy franchises as well as independent, and online services.
-While most Western medicines are available in New Zealand, 24-hour pharmacies are rare.
+Pharmacies in New Zealand are plentiful in urban areas, and expats will find large pharmacy franchises as well as independent or online services.
+While most medicines are available in New Zealand, 24-hour pharmacies are rare.
+The symbol for a pharmacy in New Zealand is generally a green cross.

-With specialist hospital procedures, expats should remember that New Zealand is a small island country and advanced or specialist care is better sourced abroad.
-It might be best for expats with chronic medical conditions to stock up on their medication before arriving in the country.
+Keep in mind that New Zealand is a small island country, and advanced, or specialist, care is often better sourced abroad.
+If you have a chronic medical condition, it might be best to stock up on your medication before arriving in the country.

 New Zealand has a programme called Accident Compensation Corporation (ACC).
-The programme is funded from the public tax pool and levies obtained from all businesses, vehicle registration, petrol and employees.
+The programme is funded from the public tax pool and levies obtained from all businesses, vehicle registration, petrol, and employees.
 It offers no-fault injury cover to residents and visitors.
 So, when someone is involved in an accident, they will receive free medical care under this programme.
-Services provided include medical cost, prescription drugs and surgeries.
+Services provided include medical costs, prescription drugs, and surgeries.

 Emergency number (fire, ambulance, police): 111